AntoineHo/HapPy/README.md

 # HapPy
-**Hap**loidy with **Py**thon.
+**Hap**loidy using **Py**thon.

-Easy haploidy and size completeness estimation.
+Easy haploidy estimation.

 [![DOI](https://zenodo.org/badge/299235590.svg)](https://zenodo.org/badge/latestdoi/299235590)

 ## 1. General
-This tool helps assess the haploidy and proximity to size completeness.
+This tool helps assess the haploidy H of a given assembly.

-HapPy computes two values:
-- Area Under Curve (AUC) ratio: the ratio of the AUC of the diploid peak and the AUC of the haploid peak
+H is defined as the fraction of the bases of the genome that are in the collapsed peak C. This metrics is calculated as H=C/(C+U/2), where C is the size of the collapsed peak and U the size of the uncollapsed peak in the per-base coverage histogram of the assembly.
-- Total Size Score (TSS): the estimated haploid size completeness

 For more information, see:
   **Overcoming uncollapsed haplotypes in long-read assemblies of non-model organisms**,